ornao/pp4/README.md

 </details>

-5. As a user, I want to create a booking by selecting a date and accomodation-type for my stay
+5. As a user, I want to create a booking by selecting a date and accomomdation-type for my stay

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |